 The first day of school is a highly-anticipated, yet roller coaster of a day!
-School supplies and room decor are brand new, teachers are excited to implement what they have been working on and planning for months, while students are excited to have a fresh start.
-While I have had 15-first days of school, I can tell you they have all been unique experiences, and I feel even more excitement with each new year.
+School supplies and room decor are brand new, teachers are excited to implement what they have been working on, while students are excited to have a fresh start.
+While I head into my 23rd first day of school in 2023, I can tell you they have all been unique experiences, and I feel even more excitement with each new year.

 Different groups of students, different building dynamics, and other factors bring on new ideas and demands.
-Despite changes in these components, there are three things I ALWAYS make sure to tackle on the first day of the year.
-If you are a brand new teacher, switched grade levels, or veteran teacher with many years of experience, if you are working with BIG KIDS, here are the essentials…
+Despite changes in these components, there are three activities I ALWAYS make sure to tackle on the first day of the year.
+Whether you are a brand new teacher, switched grade levels, or veteran teacher with many years of experience, here are some essentials I always incorporate with my middle school class…

 #1: Share and Post the Daily Schedule

 Students want to know what is taking place during the school day.
 It shouldn’t be a mystery for them, so make it visible.
 Just like you want to know when you are going to get to eat lunch, so do they!
 Provide a visual schedule for them and make a point to share the schedule so they know what to expect on this first day and for many days to come.
 Of course you may tweak things as the weeks go on, but keep students aware of what they are learning and when it is taking place.

 If you are using Schoology or other management system, share your schedule, print it for students, and have it posted for students.
 Better yet, turn a portion of white board or bulletin board into your daily schedule.
 It is the “decor” that keeps on giving because it won’t need changing, and it will limit the unavoidable hand raise followed by, “When’s lunch?”

 Are you using some sort of school-wide or classroom management program?
 Let your students know what is expected and go through these procedures/expectations with them on Day 1.